Subject Staff

 AO2 - Evaluation of religious beliefs and practices leading to a reflective, well-considered, reasoned conclusion of personal opinion and analysis of religious teachings, texts and sources of authority.

 These cross-curricular skills will be the basis of their religious education from KS3 through to KS4.
 In Year 7 students study Christianity and Islam as these religions represent the two largest faiths found in our local community.
-Because our GCSE students study Buddhism as their second focus, we also study this faith system from Year 7 as well.
+Students will cover viewpoints from the six main religions as well as viewpoints from smaller religions and nonreligious groups.

-During Year 8 & 9, pupils begin their GCSE studies.
-This gives students the opportunity to explore the other major world faiths by applying these beliefs and practices to moral issues such as The Problem of Evil and Suffering, Crime and Punishment and Family and Relationships.
+During Year 8 & 9, pupils begin to use build on their knowledge and understanding of religious belief in thematic studies.
+This gives students the opportunity to explore the other major world faiths by applying beliefs and practices to moral issues such as The Problem of Evil and Suffering, Crime and Punishment and Family and Relationships.

 In each year pupils will focus on age appropriate topics linked to the theme of health and wellbeing, personal safety and personal development.
 These topics include Sexual Respect and the Law, Healthy Relationships and Mental Health and Wellbeing.
 These units provide the basis for the lifelong learning that our pupils will utilise beyond the classroom.
 Additionally, we are proud to teach an LGBT inclusive PSHE curriculum and cover many issues aimed at supporting our LGBT students, parents and local community.

-In Personal and Social Development at Central Lancaster High School a combination of RE, Citizenship and Personal, Social, Health Education taught at Key Stage 4.
+In Life lessons at Central Lancaster High School a combination of RE, Citizenship and Personal, Social, Health Education are taught at Year 10.
 This subject offers pupils the opportunity to develop their understanding of moral, social and personal issues that may affect them.
-PSD builds on the knowledge and skills gained in Key Stage 3 with the goal of further preparing pupils for life outside the classroom.
+Life builds on the knowledge and skills gained in Key Stage 3 with the goal of further preparing pupils for life outside the classroom.

 This includes developing a passion for embracing different cultural and religious beliefs, making considered choices about their health and wellbeing and being active and positive members of their community.
-PSD topics are more mature in their nature but are carefully selected to reflect relevant concerns faced by young people both locally and nationally.
-Through PSD we continue to empower our pupils to make informed and thoughtful decisions when they leave our care and enter the adult world.
+Life topics are more mature in their nature but are carefully selected to reflect relevant concerns faced by young people both locally and nationally.
+Through the Life curriculum we continue to empower our pupils to make informed and thoughtful decisions when they leave our care and enter the adult world.
+Students will study money management, exploitation, healthy relationships, community cohesion and managing risks.

 KS3 overview of RE units: